Follow @scope_views

 The view of M42 was great, even in moonlight, with plenty of structure in the nebulosity and hints of colour and a nice split of the trapezium at 32x with a 25mm Tele Vue Plössl.
 Staying in Orion, I split Rigel (just) in poor seeing, but with the diffraction spikes from the secondary spider getting in the way compared to the refractors I’m used to.

-The Pleiades just fitted in the field at 32x with the 25mm Plössl and looked brilliantly glittery the way only fine optics deliver them.
+The Pleiades just fitted in the field at 32x with the 25mm Plössl and it was a beautiful view - brilliantly glittery the way only fine optics, usually refractors, deliver them.

 Summary

 It’s a rig that will show you a lot, too – Moon planets and deep sky.
-You can also plug in a modern DSLR and start imaging with the supplied flattener, but it’s not up to modern standards if you want to get more serious.
+You can even plug in a modern DSLR and start imaging with the supplied flattener.
+It should yield good results on APSC-sized sensors, but less so at full frame.

 The MT-130 is one of those scopes that’s just right: it is easy to use, gives great views and decent images even today.
 Highly recommended and not just for Tak’ collectors!